cloud-custodian/cloud-custodian/docs/source/azure/configuration/helmtutorial.rst

 Now we are ready to deploy the helm chart and the container host.
 Create a file with the helm configuration values for our container host.
-See the :ref:`Container Host Documentation<azure_containerhosting>` for information on filling out the environment.
+See the :ref:`Container Host Documentation<azure_containerhosting>` for information on filling out the environment variables.

 .. code-block:: yaml